13 Best Golf Courses in Las Vegas

 Opened in 1997, it has stood as one of the most played golf courses in the Nevada valley.
 Palm trees populate the 6,909 yards of open space that is filled with challenging layouts suitable for golfers of all skill levels.

-2. Las Vegas Paiute Golf Course
+2. Las Vegas Paiute Golf Resort

 Las Vegas Paiute Golf Course